New Barn: History

 Historically New Barn was divided between the parishes of Southfleet, Longfield and Northfleet.
 The greater part was in the parish of Southfleet, including New Barn House, New Barn Road, Southfleet Avenue and the western sections of Longfield and Fawkham Avenues up to the parish boundary, which bisected these roads in a north–south direction.
 To the south, Southfleet parish extended up to Pescot Avenue, with the boundary running east–west.

 Southfleet and Longfield were both part of Dartford Rural District and prior to that the Hundred of Axstane.
-Northfleet became an Urban District.
+Northfleet became an urban district, governed by Northfleet Urban District Council.
 Under the Local Government Act 1972, Southfleet, Longfield and Northfleet were allocated to the districts of Dartford, Sevenoaks and Gravesham respectively, but in 1987 New Barn was unified and transferred to the new parish of Longfield and New Barn within the borough of Dartford.

 In the centre of New Barn lies New Barn House, a 16th-century timber-framed building, which became a Grade II listed building in 1982.
 On 19th century maps this was shown as New Barn Farm.
 Much of the grounds (including the well) have been sold and developed as the residential cul-de-sac of Bentley Close.